danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

 ## How to trigger an onboarding

-The code below shows how to use a standard ``Onboarding`` to present an onboarding sheet the first time an app launches:
+The code below shows how we can use a standard ``Onboarding`` to present an onboarding sheet the very first time the app launches:

 ```swift
 import OnboardingKit